entrity/stackedit-computer-vision/papers-read/Detail/Graph R-CNN for Scene Graph Generation.md

 SGGen+ computes recall for singleton entities (objects, predicates), pair entities (<object, attribute>), and triplets (<subj, predicate, obj>).

 **RePN** doesn't pass pairs of objects through an MLP because the number of pairs is quadratic.
 Instead, each object goes through a projection function $\phi$ and $\psi$ to project as subject and object respectively.
-Then the
+Then the projection of a subject and object are paired and passed through a single matrix multiplication (and sigmoid) to yield a "relatedness" score.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzMTk5ODUxNywyMDMwNDA3NDg0LC0xNj
+eyJoaXN0b3J5IjpbOTA2MDM5MDIsMjAzMDQwNzQ4NCwtMTY4MD
-gwMTkwMjkzLC0xNDQ5MjYxNjc0XX0=
+E5MDI5MywtMTQ0OTI2MTY3NF19
 -->